YingchangLiu/dotfiles/README.md

 ---
 **Dotfile** ©kelen.
 Released under the MIT License.

 Authored and maintained by kelen.
+Additionally, I have learned and borrowed a lot from the community.

 <!-- Link labels: -->
 [license]: LICENSE